Artamm/Travel-system/README.md

 # Travel-system
-Spring Boot web system for groups to plan journey/activity.
+Spring Boot web system for groups to plan journey/activity and display route with directions on maps.
 <br>
 <img src="/images/1.PNG" width="75%">